 - Log level:error + remote mail + log details - to notify admin about some critical issues that occurred in the system

 - Log level:info + log rotation + file storage - to store general system behaviour

-Usually this simple configuration is enough to have some understanding how out system behaves.
+Usually, this simple configuration is enough to have some understanding of how our system behaves.

 Developers logging agreement (what to log)

 This is the most difficult part when it comes to logging.
 All team members need to follow the same strategy.
 There should be common understanding what to do for event A and what for event B.